Wart

-Warts are caused by infection with a type of human papillomavirus (HPV).
-Factors that increase the risk include use of public showers and pools, working with meat, eczema and a weak immune system.
-The virus is believed to enter the body through skin that has been damaged slightly.
-A number of types exist, including "common warts", plantar warts, "filiform warts", and genital warts.
+Factors that increase the risk include the use of public showers and pools, working with meat, eczema, and a weak immune system.
+The virus is believed to infect the host through the entrance of a skin wound.
+A number of types exist, including plantar warts, "filiform warts", and genital warts.
 Genital warts are often sexually transmitted.

 Without treatment, most types of warts resolve in months to years.
-A number of treatments may speed resolution, including salicylic acid applied to the skin and cryotherapy.
+Several treatments may speed resolution, including salicylic acid applied to the skin and cryotherapy.
 In those who are otherwise healthy, they do not typically result in significant problems.
 Treatment of genital warts differs from that of other types.
+Infection with a virus, such as HIV, can cause warts.
+This is prevented through careful handling of needles or sharp objects that could infect the individual through physical trauma of the skin, plus the practice of safe sex using barrier methods such as condoms.
+Viruses that are not sexually transmitted, or are not transmitted in the case of a wart, can be prevented through several behaviors, such as wearing shoes outdoors and avoiding unsanitized areas without proper shoes or clothing, such as public restrooms or locker rooms.

 Warts are very common, with most people being infected at some point in their lives.
 The estimated current rate of non-genital warts among the general population is 1–13%.
 They are more common among young people.
-Prior to widespread adoption of the HPV vaccine, the estimated rate of genital warts in sexually active women was 12%.
-Warts have been described at least as far back as 400 BC by Hippocrates.
+Before widespread adoption of the HPV vaccine, the estimated rate of genital warts in sexually active women was 12%.
+Warts have been described as far back as 400 BC by Hippocrates.

 Types

-A range of types of wart have been identified, varying in shape and site affected, as well as the type of human papillomavirus involved.
+A range of types of warts have been identified, varying in shape and site affected, as well as the type of human papillomavirus involved.
 These include: